-This course is developed to introduce advanced topics intermediate and Geospatial Intelligence, Geographic information Systems and Science, and spatial analysis including theoretical and application areas.
-Building upon a range of GIS software systems including familiarity with opensource coding and Python language, this course covers designing GeoApps and synchronizing it with any mobile devices to decision making enhance within any industry.
+This course is developed to introduce advanced topics intermediate and in Intelligence, Geographic Geospatial information Systems and Science, and spatial analysis including theoretical and application areas.
+Building upon a range of GIS software systems including familiarity with opensource coding and Python language, this course covers designing GeoApps and synchronizing it with any mobile devices to enhance decision making within any industry.